 This is one of my personal favorite chicken recipes of all time.
 It’s just a bonus that it happens to be healthy too!
 The sun-dried tomatoes add a lot of flavor and the chicken turns out so juicy and tender.
 It is a versatile dish that can be made for gathering or just for one or a couple of people.
 It’s actually pretty impressive for company.

 If you haven’t ever had sun-dried tomatoes, it’s hard to explain the flavor, but they are really concentrated and really do taste like the sun.
-You can actually dry them yourself by putting them in the sun for a few days until all the moisture is gone from them.
+You can actually dry them yourself by putting tomatoes in the sun for a few days until all the moisture is gone from them.
 They taste a lot better that way than if you just put them in the dehydrator.
 It’s similar to dried apples.
 If you’ve ever had apples dried in the sun, then you will never like dried apples that haven’t dried in the sun.

 You may be wondering about substitutions or additions.
 Many of the readers have used boneless skinless chicken thighs or chicken breasts and they love it (you may need to adjust cooking time).
 There are also quite a few things you can add and you can read through the comments to see what others have done.

 Like the pot I used?
 I’m in love with enameled cast iron.
 They are pricy – but they last forever, make the food taste so good, are easy to clean and are perfect for dishes like this.
 Here is my favorite one (that’s an affiliate link, which means you don’t pay any more, but I get a little money to help keep this blog going.
 I actually got mine on a really good sale at the Le Creuset outlet store, so if you are lucky enough to live by one, check them out.

 This recipe uses canned coconut milk, but any type of milk will do, including cream, if you eat that sort of thing.
 What is your favorite clean eating chicken recipe?